peterpeterp/dyn_adjustment_benchmark/README.md

 ## Locations

-We test methods for land grid-cells (?) around the northern hemispheric mid-latitudes.
+We test our methods on land grid-cells (?) around the northern hemispheric mid-latitudes.
 Grid-cells are located at around 50°N and spaced in 10° longitude steps.

 ![alt text](locations.png "Title")